South Orange County Ocean Desalination Project

 Pismo Beach Regional Groundwater Sustainability Project

-Client Profile The City of Pismo Beach is a member of the Northern Cities Management Area (NCMA) of the Santa Maria Groundwater Basin in San Luis Obispo County, California.
-There are three major sources of water that supply the NCMA—Lopez Lake (surface water), the State Water Project Coastal Branch (imported water), and groundwater pumping.
+Client Profile The City of Pismo Beach, a member of the Northern Cities Management Area (NCMA) of the Santa Maria Groundwater Basin in San Luis Obispo County, California, needed groundwater sustainability solutions.
+The NCMA gets water from three major sources—Lopez Lake (surface water), the State Water Project Coastal Branch (imported water), and groundwater pumping.
 Each […]

 Challenge For decades, the City of Oceanside relied on imported water for more than 85% of its supply to its customers, with less than 15% coming from local supplies in the Mission Ground Water Basin and a 0.7-mgd Recycled Water Facility.
 Since the turn of the century, the City has been seeking ways to reduce […]